-Now in its 3rd year, the show was staged on the weekend of 15th & 16th August 2015 at the ASB Showgrounds in Greenlane.
+The 2015 show was staged on the weekend of 15th & 16th August at the ASB Showgrounds in Greenlane.
 4,000 visitors enjoyed the spectacle (and noise) of 475 bikes, 25 bike clubs and numerous trade stands selling everything from new bikes, through to clothing, accessories, spare parts, services and bike related information.
 The show contributed $70,000 towards charities in the community.

 One of the highlights of the show was the auction of a new Indian Scout.
 This was generously donated by Indian NZ and prepared as a tribute to Burt Munro.
 The bike was themed with Burt’s racing colours, 35 race number and “Spirit of Munro” logo on the tank.
 The auction raised $36,700 for charity.
-The bike is on its way to Hays’ Engineering in Invercargill where it will be on display in the future alongside Burt’s original bike.
+The bike is now in Hays’ Engineering in Invercargill where it will be on display in the future alongside Burt’s original bike.

 The show also features the New Zealand Classic Bike of the Year award.
-This is for a recent restoration of a Classic (currently pre 1993) bike and this year was won by a very rare 1982 McIntosh Suzuki, restored by Dave Morley.
-In addition to the trophy, the award includes a $1,000 cash prize, this year donated by Motorcycle Trader Magazine.
+This is for a recent restoration of a Classic (currently pre 1993) bike and in 2015 was won by a very rare 1982 McIntosh Suzuki, restored by Dave Morley.
+In addition to the trophy, the award included a $1,000 cash prize, donated by Motorcycle Trader Magazine.

 18 marque contests are keenly fought out in categories ranging from Best Veteran (pre 1918) through to modern bikes including Best Custom, Best Chopper and Best Trike.